bartekpacia/flutter_independent_gradle_poc/README.md

 Proof of concept of using Gradle as a task runner for the whole Flutter app – not just for Android subproject of it.

+See PR #1 for a full-diff of changes required to make it work.

 ### Benefits of using Gradle as a task runner

 - Mature, very powerful build automation tool